glass-consortium/ultraseq/README.md

 # Ultraseq

-## The pipelines and the R pakcakge are still under works
+## Pipelines and the R package are still under active development

 The idea is to create a framework addressing some of the following scenarios